MJaloui/NBA-Data-Lake/VisualStepsHere.md

-Step 2: Create a python file with nano command to add your script, name it setup_nba_data_lake.py  (or whatever you want to name it).
+10. Create a python file with nano command to add your script, name it setup_nba_data_lake.py  (or whatever you want to name it).

 Enter cmd:
 ```bash